Abriendo Puertas (song): Promotion and reception

-At the 1996 Billboard Latin Music Awards, "Abriendo Puertas" won "Latin Dance Single of the Year" on the Tropical/Salsa field.
+At the 1996 Billboard Latin Music Awards, "Abriendo Puertas" won "Latin Dance Single of the Year".
 In the same year, the track won the Lo Nuestro Award for Tropical Song of the Year.
-It was also recognized as on the best-performing songs of the year at the 1997 BMI Awards.
+It was also recognized as one of the best-performing songs of the year at the 1997 BMI Awards.
 In the United States, "Abriendo Puetas" reached the top of the Billboard Hot Latin Songs and Tropical Airplay charts while it peaked at number three on the Dance Club Songs chart and ranked number 76 in Switzerland.
 As honoree of the Lo Nuestro Excellence Award by Univision along with her husband, the track was performed by American singer Leslie Grace during the 2018 Lo Nuestro Awards along with "Conga".